liliaungurean/README-Generator/ReadMe.md

     - [License](#license)
     - [Questions](#questions)

-    ## 🔍Description
+    ## Description
-     This project was created to help the user create a readme file. by answering a series of questions
+    🔍 This project was created to help the user create a readme file. by answering a series of questions.

-    ## 💾Instalation
+    ## Instalation
-     This project was created to help the user create a readme file. by answering a series of questions
+    💾 This project was created to help the user create a readme file. by answering a series of questions.

-    ## 💻Usage
+    ## Usage
-     This helps the user create a quick, efficient and detailed readme file.
+    💻 This helps the user create a quick, efficient and detailed readme file.

     ## Contributors
     No contributors to this project.

-    ## ✏️Test
+    ## Test
-     No special tests required.
+    ✏️  No special tests required.

     ## License
     ![badge](https://img.shields.io/badge/license-MIT License (MIT)-brightgreen)
     <br />
     This application is covered by the MIT License (MIT) license.

-    ## ✋Questions
+    ## Questions
-     undefined<br/>
+    ✋ undefined<br/>
     <br/>
     Find me on GitHub: [Liliaungurean](https://github.com/Liliaungurean) <br/>
     <br/>
-    Email me is you have any questions: liliciksu95@gmail.com<br/>
+    Email me is you have any questions: lilickau95@gmail.com<br/>
     <br/>